prof-tallman/codepuzzles/science/streamflow/README.md

 This project has a number of important details that must be followed.
 - All numeric calculations for stages 1–4 must be done manually, by manually iterating over dataset.
 No statistics or data-analysis libraries are allowed (but rest assured, they exist... if you need to do this outside of the classroom).
 - Dates in the CSV file will be in YYYY-MM-DD format.
-- The discharge column will have numeric values in cubic feet per second (cfs).
+- The discharge column contains numeric values in cubic feet per second (cfs).
 - Discharge readings are reported every 15 minutes, an important fact for several of the calculations.
 - Output should be human-readable, show units, and be neatly aligned.
 - Use common plotting libraries to handle all graphics (but no additional analysis libraries).
 A common module for Python is called Matplotlib.